Assessing different types of generative AI applications What is OpenAI?

 Definition

-GPT-3's deep learning neural network is a model with over 175 billion machine learning parameters.
-To put things into scale, the largest trained language model before GPT-3 was Microsoft's Turing Natural Language Generation (NLG) model, which had 10 billion parameters.
+GPT-3's deep learning neural network is a model with more than 17 billion ML parameters.
+To put things into perspective, the largest trained language model before GPT-3 was Microsoft's Turing Natural Language Generation (NLG) model, which had 17 billion parameters.
 As of early 2021, GPT-3 is the largest neural network ever produced.
-As a result, GPT-3 is better than any prior model for producing text that is convincing enough to seem like a human could have written it.
+As a result, GPT-3 is better than any prior model for producing text that seems like a human could have written it.

 What can GPT-3 do?

-GPT-3 processes text input to perform a variety of natural language tasks.
-It uses both natural language generation and natural language processing to understand and generate natural human language text.
+GPT-3 processes input text to perform a variety of natural language tasks.
+It uses both NLG and natural language processing to understand and generate natural human language text.
 Generating content understandable to humans has historically been a challenge for machines that don't know the complexities and nuances of language.
-GPT-3 has been used to create articles, poetry, stories, news reports and dialogue using a small amount of input text that can be used to produce large amounts of copy.
+GPT-3 has been employed to create articles, poetry, stories, news reports and dialogue, using a small amount of input text to produce large amounts of copy.

-One of the most notable examples of GPT-3's implementation is the ChatGPT language model.
-ChatGPT is a variant of the GPT-3 model optimized for human dialogue, meaning it can ask follow-up questions, admit mistakes it has made and challenge incorrect premises.
+One notable GPT-3 use case is OpenAI's ChatGPT language model.
+ChatGPT is a variant of the GPT-3 model, optimized for human dialogue, that can ask follow-up questions, admit mistakes it has made and challenge incorrect premises.
 ChatGPT was made free to the public during its research preview to collect user feedback.
-ChatGPT was designed in part to reduce the possibility of harmful or deceitful responses.
+It was designed in part to reduce the possibility of harmful or deceitful responses.

-Another common example is Dall-E. Dall-E is an AI image generating neural network built on a 12 billion-parameter version of GPT-3.
+Another common example is OpenAI's Dall-E, an AI image-generating neural network built on a 12 billion-parameter version of GPT-3.
 Dall-E was trained on a data set of text-image pairs and can generate images from user-submitted text prompts.
-ChatGPT and Dall-E were developed by OpenAI.

 Screenshot of ChatGPT fixing code